appseconnect/docs/_posts/ProcessFlow Management/User Defined Functions/2021-01-10-Function-Code-Validation.md

 ---

-This section of the document will allow you to know the code editor and the validation process of your function.
+This section of the document will allow you to gain knowledge on the code editor and the validation process the defined function.

 ## Code Editor: